 - Turning down tenants’ repair requests, forcing tenants to do the repairs themselves, or getting the repairs done but with the landlord hiring unlicensed contractors

-- Not disclosing if the property contains lead-based paints and other hazards, including not doing any lead testing even through the use of lead paint test kits
+- Not disclosing if the property contains lead-based paints and other hazards, including not doing any lead testing even through the use of lead paint test kits or XRF devices.

 - Skipping the required inspections before renting out the apartment, including not doing routine inspections